-If you’re choosing between the two main NPS campgrounds on Hatteras Island, the question almost always comes down to Cape Point Campground vs. Frisco Campground.
-Both are dry (no hookups), both are operated by the National Park Service, both are on the same Atlantic coastline — but they camp very differently.
+Choosing Cape Point vs. Frisco Campground is the single biggest decision RVers face when planning a National Park Service stay on Hatteras Island.
+Both are dry (no hookups), both are operated by the NPS, both sit on the same Atlantic coastline — but they camp very differently.
 Here’s a side-by-side breakdown to help you pick.

 Quick Comparison